smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

         is true that all machines used at the site are confirmed as supporting TLS security for SMA File Transfer.
         i.
-Unrelated to TLS security, but required, set the File Transfer Role for IBM i machines to \"Both\". ii.
+Unrelated to TLS security, but required, set the File Transfer Role for IBM i machines to "Both". ii.
 Set the File Transfer TLS Port Number to the same value as the non-TLS port.
-            I.  The IBM i LSAM uses the same port number for either type of connection and depends on a combination of the LSAM local controls, plus the remote SMA File Transfer partner\'s controls, to determine whether TLS security handshake can be completed.
+            I.  The IBM i LSAM uses the same port number for either type of connection and depends on a combination of the LSAM local controls, plus the remote SMA File Transfer partner's controls, to determine whether TLS security handshake can be completed.
-            II. **NOTE**: OpCon \"File Transfer\" jobs, under the Options tab, can override each job\'s settings to either force only TLS connections, or to allow non-TLS connections.
+            II. **NOTE**: OpCon "File Transfer" jobs, under the Options tab, can override each job's settings to either force only TLS connections, or to allow non-TLS connections.
         iii.
 Set Support TLS for SMAFT Server Communications = True.